Articles in Category: Setup and Install

-Reformatting a hard drive, by definition, erases everything.
-The big question is why did the technician NOT tell you that!
+By definition, reformatting a hard drive erases everything.
+The big question is, why didn’t the technician tell you that?!

 If you don’t have installation or recovery media then you’ll need to take additional steps to prepare for the day you might need to reset to factory settings.
 Additional steps using software that I hope you already have.

 When it’s important that you save several things for the day disaster strikes and you need to reinstall downloaded programs.
 I’ll look at what you need to save to prepare for the worst.

 In this scenario, the real issue is that your C: drive is full.
 What I recommend you do is clean it up.

 A clean install of any operating system assumes the hard disk is empty.
 That implies some preparation is required to preserve and transfer data.

 Sometimes the best approach to resolving an issue, be it a virus or simply software rot, is reformat and reinstall.
 We’ll review the steps.

 Reformatting a machine is a major step that erases everything.
 Unless you really know what you’re doing, you’re going to want that Windows Setup CD.

 Yet another reason I so strongly recommend making sure that you get installation CDs for all the software that comes pre-installed on any new machine.
 There are just so many scenarios where no having that can be a really big pain.
 Like this one.